 - Preheat oven to 350°

 - Roll dough into ball and place between two pieces of parchment paper – roll out to approximately ¼-⅜” thick.
 Cut out shapes with cookie cutter or use a knife and cut into rectangles approximately 1″ x 2″, placing shapes on parchment lined baking sheet, re-roll scraps of dough until all is used.
 Repeat with other half of the disc.
 You should get around 3-4 dozen, although this will vary depending on the shape of your cutter.

 - Bake for 12-14 minutes or until edges just become browned.

 - If decorating with chocolate glaze, prepare that while cookies cool.

-- Once cookies are dipped, decorated or dunked as you like, place on parchment lined baking sheet so chocolate can set up.
+- Once cookies are cool, dip in glaze as preferred and place on parchment lined baking sheet so chocolate can set up.